0

 Can I remove black mould myself?

-Black Mould in kitchens
+Black Mould in Bathrooms

 Black mould in bathrooms and black mould in showers are common problems that can be difficult to solve due to the high levels of moisture generated by hot showers, baths and hand washing.